andrewstuart/openai/README.md

 is also a generic fun cli in `cmd/openai` that exposes library code to the CLI as well as providing some usage examples for the library.

+If you need a token, head over to https://platform.openai.com/account/api-keys, and sign up if you need to.
+If you haven't signed up already, you usually get
+$20ish in credit, which should get you pretty far.

 [![Go Reference](https://pkg.go.dev/badge/github.com/andrewstuart/openai.svg)](https://pkg.go.dev/github.com/andrewstuart/openai)